 Much of the progress made in assuring civil rights protection for adults with learning disabilities has been achieved by guarantees provided for in federal law.
-The legal rights concerning learning disabilities are found in the Individuals with Disabilities Education Act (IDEA) of 1997 (PL105-17, formerly PL94-142), the Americans with Disabilities Act (ADA) of 1990 (PL101-336), and Section 504 of the Rehabilitation Act of 1973 (PL93-112) (Appendix E, A Guide to Disability Rights Laws).
+The legal rights concerning learning disabilities are found in the Individuals with Disabilities Education Act (IDEA) of 1997 (PL105-17, formerly PL94-142), the Americans with Disabilities Act of 1990 (ADA) with the subsequent amendments of 2008 (ADAAA) (PL101-336), and Section 504 of the Rehabilitation Act of 1973 (PL93-112).
+(Appendix E, A Guide to Disability Rights Laws)